 I read the entire message, but my eyes kept jumping back to the words in his first sentence: “… but only through the Internet.”

-To be sure, many of the biggest and most valuable resources are now available online, including national census records, the Social Security Death Index, many military pension applications, draft cards, many passenger lists, land patent databases, and more.
+To be sure, many of the biggest and most valuable resources are now available online, including national census records, the Social Security Death Index, military pension applications, draft cards, many passenger lists, land patent databases, and more.

 The national databases were the “low hanging fruit” a few years ago as the providers of online information rushed to place large genealogy databases online.
 These huge collections benefited a lot of genealogists; these databases were the first to become indexed, digitized, and placed online.
 We all should be thankful that these databases are available today and are in common use.